 Emissions are pollutants of various states that are released into the atmosphere.
 Emissions are given in kilograms per hour or in tonnes per year.
-Amounts of the given pollutants released into the air are listed in the Register of Emissions and Stationary Sources (REZZO).
+Amounts of the given pollutants released into the air are listed in the Register of Emissions and Stationary Sources (sometimes also called Air Pollution Sources Register, abbreviated REZZO in Czech).
 Data in tables are broken down by type of pollution sources to REZZO 1-3 (for stationary pollution sources) and REZZO 4 (for mobile pollution sources, especially road motor vehicles, railway vehicles, boats, vessels, and aircraft).

-In 2021, data on emissions in the territory of the Czech Republic and by Region were recalculated because the COPERT 5 model (which is an international methodology for estimation of air pollutant emissions from road transport) has been updated.
+In 2022, data on emissions in the territory of the Czech Republic and by Region were recalculated because the COPERT model (which is an international methodology for estimation of air pollutant emissions from road transport) has been updated.
 The estimation of the share of individual types of combustion equipment in households was made based on results of the ENERGO 2015 statistical survey, the Population and Housing Census, and statistics of sale of boilers, fireplaces, and heaters.
-Data for 2005-2007 were added to the time series.
+Since 2019, the emission balance of REZZO 1 sources has also been including emissions reported by the so-called movable sources, which can be operated on several places during the year.
+It mainly applies to recycling lines for building materials.
 For more about the used methodology see www.chmi.
-Due to the new methodology, published data change the data published in the previous years.
+Newly published data replace data published in the previous years.